Make Money Side Hustles

 A step above the Affiliate program is the Twitch Partner program.
 Once an affiliate streamer has an average of 75 concurrent views, streams for 25 hours, and on 12 different days across 30 days, they become eligible for the Twitch partnership program, which offers a better cut of the subscription revenue (70%), more ad revenue, and additional promotional opportunities.

-According to TwitchTracker, the number of Partners jumped 45% in 2020 to 51,480.
-There are currently about 51,500 active Twitch Partners in 2023.
+According to TwitchTracker, there are currently about 51,500 active Twitch Partners.

 Source: PlayToday, DataProt, Twitch, TwitchTracker